kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-01-WHMThorntonandKempe.md

 >‘upon the Wednesday, the ninth of December, I fell into exceeding sharp travail in great extremity, so that the midwife did believe I should be delivered soon.
 But lo!
 It fell out contrary, for the child stayed in the birth, and came cross with his feet first, and in this condition continued till Thursday morning between two and three a clock, at which time I was upon the rack in bearing my child with such exquisite torment, as if each limb were divided from each other, for the space of two hours, when at length, being speechless and breathless, I was by the infinite providence of God in great mercy delivered’.[^2]

-I found that such extracts paired well with the text that I had chosen for the same topic for the medieval period, the Book of Margery Kempe:
+I found that such extracts paired well with the text that I had chosen for the same topic for the medieval period, _The Book of Margery Kempe_:

 >‘When this creature was twenty years of age, or somewhat more, she was married to a worshipful burgess and was with child within a short time, as nature would have it.
 And after she had conceived, she was troubled with severe attacks of sickness until the child was born.
 And then, what with the labour pains she had in childbirth and the sickness that had gone before, she despaired of her life, believing she might not live.
 Then she sent for her confessor’.[^3]

-The Book of Margery Kempe is often referred to as the first autobiography written in English.
-It is written in the third person and purports to be dictated by Kempe (c.1373-1440).
-The book tells us that Margery had fourteen children but little more about them, apart from [one son who went to live in Gdańsk](https://www.theguardian.com/books/2015/may/08/archive-find-shows-medieval-mystic-margery-kempes-autobiography-doesnt-lie).
+_The Book of Margery Kempe_ is often referred to as the first autobiography written in English.
+It is written in the third person and purports to be dictated by Kempe (c.1373-1440). _The Book_ tells us that Margery had fourteen children but little more about them, apart from [one son who went to live in Gdańsk](https://www.theguardian.com/books/2015/may/08/archive-find-shows-medieval-mystic-margery-kempes-autobiography-doesnt-lie).
 In this, the book is different from those by Thornton.

 [photo of Kempe book]